 Welcome to our Network

 The IBN aims to encourage constructive dialogue and interaction with all those involved in the redevelopment of brownfield land across the Island of Ireland.
-In doing so, the collective learning experiences, best practices and effective strategies can be shared to the betterment of brownfield redevelopment in Ireland.
+In doing so, the collective learning experiences, best practices and effective strategies can be shared to the betterment of the general industry.

 What are brownfield sites?

 The Network considers brownfield land to be:

 - has been affected by its former use or by the use of its surrounding lands

 - may have real or perceived contamination problems; and

 - requires intervention to bring it back to beneficial use